Thom2503/js-framework-fronend/README.md

 # js-framework-fronend
 School assignment
-This is a schoo assignment to learn about libraries and frameworks
+This is a school assignment to learn about libraries and frameworks